ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql/_index.md

 ---
-title: Learn how to deploy MySQL on AWS
+title: Deploy MySQL on Arm

 description: Deploy single instance of MySQL through Docker, RDS and EC2 instance

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for software developers who want to deploy MySQL on AWS.
+who_is_this_for: This is an introductory topic for software developers who want to deploy MySQL.

 learning_objectives:
     - Deploy single instance of MySQL through Docker, RDS and an AWS EC2
+    - Deploy single instance of MySQL through an Azure
+    - Deploy single instance of MySQL through GCP
     - Automate MySQL EC2 instance creation using Terraform and Ansible

 prerequisites: